happytomatoe/data-engineer-interview-prep/README.md

 Notes:
 - ETL vs ELT - looks like ELT is when data is extracted from source system, loaded into warehouse/object storage and transformed in data warehouse

+Real life questions:
+1) what is the file size you’ve used?
+Reason Behind your answer.
+2) How long does it take to run your script in production cluster?
+How did you optimized the timings.
+Challenges you have faced.
+3) what was the file size for production environment?
+4) Are you planning for anything to improve the performance?
+5) what size of file do you use for Development?
+6) what did you do to increase the performance(in your project's Hive, spark)?
+7) what is your cluster size?
+Reason Behind your answer.
+8) what are the challenges you have faced in your project?
+Give 2 examples?
+9) How to debug production issue?(logs, script counters, JVM)
+10) how do you select the eco-system tools for your project?
+11) How many nodes you are using currently?
+12) what is the job scheduler you use in production cluster?
+13) Each node size?
+Code storage location?

 TODO:
 1) Add kafka
 2) Add how to do performance optimizations for sql queries